AriadneAu/ariadneau/README.md

 ![](https://github.com/AutumnAurelium/WorldHeightBooster2/blob/main/showcase.png?raw=true)
 A technical demonstration of Minecraft worlds working with significantly higher world heights than the vanilla game allows, through patches to the game's internals.

+Outside of these, I've done professional work doing modding for YouTube creators like SSundee and BeckBroJack.
+These projects unfortunately are not available to view at this time, but the rest of my work that didn't fit here is under my [repositories here on GitHub](https://github.com/AutumnAurelium?tab=repositories).